dfinity/examples/rust/icp_transfer/README.md

 ```

-Replace the contents of the `src/tokens_transfer_backend/tokens_transfer_backend.did` file with the following:
+Replace the contents of the `src/icp_transfer_backend/icp_transfer_backend.did` file with the following:

 > [!NOTE]
-> The `tokens_transfer_backend.did` file is a Candid file that describes the service interface of the canister.
+> The `icp_transfer_backend.did` file is a Candid file that describes the service interface of the canister.
 It was generated from the Rust code using the `candid-extractor` tool.
 You can read more about the necessary steps [here(https://internetcomputer.org/docs/current/developer-docs/backend/rust/generating-candid).]

 ```did
 type Result = variant { Ok : nat64; Err : text };